-NO ISSUE BASELINE/ STATUS OBJECTIVE INDICATOR SHORT TERM MEDIUM TERM LONG TERM Non-adherence to IDP Process plan IDP phases are followed, however delayed and completed towards the legislative deadline and thus compromising quality output.
-Dates are mismatched against plan. phases Ensure the IDP Process plan guides all other plans in the institution.
-Ensure that discussion documents are compiled timeously & submitted to IDP unit.
-Report to superiors for corrective action to the superior for corrective action.
-Monitor and report to the superior for corrective action Directorates not taking heed of on- time submissions of IDP & SDBIP reporting IDP Steering committee meetings often sit to confirm reports rather than discussing the content.
-SDBIP reporting is often not meeting deadlines. directorates not submitting on time.
-Directorates reminded on timeous submissions of reports.
-Management to resolve on consequence for noncompliance.
-Report to MM quarterly on compliance for corrective action impact Monitor and evaluate the impact Inadequate participation of community representatives and stakeholders in IDP meetings Poor attendance in IDP meetings To have all community structures represented & participating in all structures in all IDP meetings register Public participation office to conduct community survey.
-Assess and implement the community survey. monitor community & stakeholders Continuously monitor community representation in IDP meetings.
-There are no submissions from R/Leaders and LMs for District Council to discuss & resolve.
-To have cooperative governance between LMs Royal Leaders & DM. raised from R/ Monitoring and evaluation and to apply corrective measures.
+NO ISSUE BASELINE/ STATUS OBJECTIVE INDICATOR STRATEGIES SHORT TERM MEDIUM TERM LONG TERM 1 Process plan Full compliance with the IDP Process plan Completed IDP phases other plans in the institution.
+Ensure that the superior for corrective action.
+Monitor and report to the superior for corrective action 2 heed of on-time submissions of IDP & To have reporting aligned to the set timeframes in IDP & SDBIP Report on directorates not submitting on time.
+Monitor and evaluate the impact Monitor and evaluate the impact 3 Inadequate participation of community representatives and stakeholders in IDP meetings Poor attendance in IDP meetings To have all community structures represented & participating in all structures in all IDP meetings Attendance register Assess and implement the community Continuously monitor community & stakeholders representation in IDP meetings.
+Continuously monitor community representation in IDP meetings.
+4 There are no submissions from R/Leaders and LMs for District Council to discuss & resolve.
+To have cooperative governance between LMs Royal Leaders & DM.
+Monitoring and evaluation and to apply corrective measures Monitoring and evaluation and to apply corrective measures.

-information sharing Reporting to council and council structures.
+5 matters from other Councillors who serve in other structures have no platform to report to Council, but council structures.
+To improve on information sharing among members of council.
+Reporting to council and council structures.
 To develop reporting template.
-Monitor and report progress Monitor and report progress projects administrative structures but not with communities. informed on developments occurring in their vicinity. participating in PSCs.
-IDP Rep fora to include progress reporting.
-Resuscitate District Development Planning Forum focussing on IDP implementation and also report implementation in separate IDP Rep fora.
-Community Liaison officers to update communities on implementation. . • Monitor, evaluate and apply corrective measures.
-MEC's IDP Assessment reports on among others, Sector plans that raised by MEC addressed on number of , 3 other issues are Monitor and apply improvement measures misalignment that get completed a night prior alignment of plans in all three documents, report & PT Benchmarking alignment.
-Draft SDBIP as per the budget & IDP. completion of IDP and Budget and do cross-checks for alignment.
-Draft SDBIP as per Ensure timeous completion of IDP and Budget and do cross-checks for alignment.
+Monitor and report progress 6 The SDBIP reporting is shared among administrative structures but not with communities.
+To have communities informed on developments occurring in their vicinity. participating in PSCs.
+IDP Rep fora to include progress Resuscitate District Development Planning Forum focussing on IDP implementation and also report implementation in separate IDP Rep fora.
+Community Liaison officers to update communities on implementation.
+Monitor and report progress Monitor, evaluate and apply corrective measures.
+7 The report has repeatedly pointed out on among others, Sector plans that are outdated with no plan in place to review.
+To have all issues raised by MEC addressed Ensure that all sector plans that are due for review be on IDP, Budget & SDBIP.
+Ensure that all other issues are addressed whenever raised.
+Monitor and apply improvement measures 8 The final Budget is often subjected to further adjustments by Council and that get completed a night prior submission to Treasury and thus leaving no time for IDP alignment.
+SDBIP is compiled on direct information from Directorates & not from the adopted IDP. report & PT Benchmarking Ensure timeous completion of IDP and Budget and do cross-checks for alignment.
 Draft SDBIP as per the budget & IDP.
-9 Sector departments are NOT linking their plans with the vision & objectives of municipalities.
-Lack of integration of plans. the Vision of Mopani for municipalities and sector administrative level.
+Ensure timeous completion of IDP and Budget and do cross-checks for alignment.
+Draft SDBIP as per the budget & IDP.
+Ensure timeous completion of IDP and Budget and do cross- checks for alignment.
+Draft SDBIP as per the budget & IDP.
+9 1 0 for municipalities and sector Marketing of the vision be made at administrative level.
 All meeting Agenda to have foot note of Vision.
-Programmes are Monitor the linkage of all plans with the strategic objectives of the District.
+Ensure that sector depts.
+Programmes Monitor the linkage of all plans with the strategic objectives of the District.
+10 projects and SDBIP adopted budget and Implement and monitor compliance to MBRR Chapter 5 regulations 71& 72.
+Implement and monitor compliance to MBRR Chapter 5 regulations 71 & 72.